MohammAAA/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Regularization

 - Adding regularization to NN will help it reduce variance (overfitting)
+- Regularization will drive your weights to lower values.
 - L1 matrix norm:
   - `||W|| = Sum(|w[i,j]|)  # sum of absolute values of all w`
 - L2 matrix norm because of arcane technical math reasons is called Frobenius norm: